JGGPPP/Data-Vis/README.md

 # Data-Vis

-A small collection of some of the data visualisation experiments
+A small collection of some of data visualisation experiments